BrunoZell/ask.fi/specification.md

 While these principles seem very basic and have surely been around for a while.
 The critical difference now is that we can implement computing infrastructure that help us living by these principles.

 The system is a structured conversation, a protocol.
 While the overall structure is kept very simple, it is designed to accomodate arbitrary perspectives and arbitrary values.
-So the core protool can cope with a radically changing world ad will never have to change.
+So the core protocol can cope with a radically changing world and will never have to change.

 User-defined concepts in the conversation are expressed in [IEML (Information Economy MetaLanguage)](https://intlekt.io/ieml).
 This allows arbitrary concepts to be communicated without syncing up on them upfront, enabling _true_ counterparty discovery.